vishwam20020209/SplitMint-Your-Gateway-to-Karbon/README.md

 ## License 📄

-This project is open source and available for personal use.
+This project is made for assignment purpose for the Karbon Business

 ---